Frequently Asked Questions

 What conferences are there weekly?

-We are fortunate to have an abundance of outstanding, interactive teaching conference each week.
+We are really fortunate to have an abundance of outstanding, interactive teaching conference each week.
 Weekly conferences include Morbidity and Mortality conference, Grand Rounds, intern reports, resident reports, Journal Club, and Firm Conferences.

 Is the program compliant with work hour regulations?